-Book 2, Practical Ways to Lead and Serve (Manage) Others, explains how you can serve a harmonic whole.
+This second book explains how you can serve a harmonic whole.
 The entire team or group can then work together in a culture of transparency and trust.

-This third book explores ways to create a human and innovative culture in your organization, so you can use the ideas of trust and integrity to create a place where people want to work.
+Book 3, Practical Ways to Lead an Innovative Organization, explores ways to create a human and innovative culture in your organization, so you can use the ideas of trust and integrity to create a place where people want to work.